-REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2023
+REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2024

-(2022: £2,303,371).
-The "free reserves" (ie those excluding the pension reserve, the carrying value of the fixed assets and the intangible asset) stand at £2,111,434 (2022: £1,839,228).
-Reserves requirements and the current reserves level have been and will continue to be factored into the budgeting process for 2024 and beyond.
+The reserves requirement (excluding the pensions reserve in line with Charity Commission guidance) remains at least three months' operating expenditure, currently about £1,900,000.
+The current reserves excluding the pensions reserve (which is zero) stand at £3,330,818 (2023: £2,449,869).
+The "free reserves" (ie those excluding the pension reserve, the carrying value of the fixed assets and the intangible asset) stand at £3,124,993 (2023: £2,111,434).
+Reserves requirements and the current reserves level have been and will continue to be factored into the budgeting process for 2025 and beyond.